 Art.
 14. THE ARBITRAL PROCEEDINGS

 14.1.
-The Arbitral Tribunal shall convene a first hearing within two weeks after the filing of the Rebuttal or within any extended time limit as it deems necessary in order that the initial phase of the proceedings be completed.
+The Arbitral Tribunal shall put the proceedings in motion within two weeks after the filing of the Rebuttal or within any extended time limit as it deems necessary in order that the initial phase of the proceedings be completed.

 14.2.
 The Arbitral Tribunal shall ensure that the conduct of the proceedings complies with these Rules, and shall apply all necessary measures to ensure this, including if deemed necessary by way of orders made under the provisions of article 11.2.

 14.3.
 During the proceedings, the Arbitral Tribunal will: